mendix/docs/content/en/docs/appstore/widgets/combobox.md

 ### 2.3 Accessibility Tab {#accessibility}

-The **Accessibility** tab allows you to configure settings for combobox accessibility features.
+The **Accessibility** tab allows you to configure settings for combo box accessibility features.

 ### 2.4 Common Tab {#common}